Recipes Made Easy

 • Bluesky

-Place in a pan and add the measured water.
+Place the rinsed rice in a pan and add the measured water.

 Bring to the boil and add a generous pinch of salt, stir well.